 Every person who the Vice President determines is an Eligible Employee, and who is not during the relevant time a U.S. Person, shall, following the approval of his Membership by the Vice President, be admitted to Membership effective as of his Entry Date.
 For this purpose, the relevant time includes a sufficient period before the Eligible Employee's Proposed Entry Date as is necessary to avoid PIRP-DC Accounts being considered deferred compensation that is subject to Section 409A of the United States Internal Revenue Code.
-No Eligible Employee or any other person shall be admitted to Membership without the approval of the Vice President.
+In all cases, no Eligible Employee or any other person shall be admitted to or continue in Membership without the approval of the Vice President.